devOpifex/leprechaun/docs/README.md

 Leprechaun is indeed very similar to [golem](https://golemverse.org/) but it differs in some ways.
-Namely it generates code and does not make itself a dependency of the application you build; the are _leaner_ and _smaller_, hence the name "leprechaun."
+Namely, it generates code and does not make itself a dependency of the application you build; this means applications are _leaner_ and _smaller_, hence the name "leprechaun."

 Golem is a great package, which, like probably most of you, I have used to build dozens of apps.
 However,

 1. It comes with numerous features I rarely use.
-2. It comes as a dependency to my application.
+2. It adds a dependency to my application.

 The two points above increase the size of applications and make them more fragile.